Generic selectors

 “It should also be noted that the Archival and Bibliographic Superintendence for Lombardy, during the same session, recalled the value of the west grandstand of the stadium as an ‘exposed archive' for the plaques/epigraphs documenting the national and international successes of Inter and Milan.”

-What do fans think of San Siro demolition plans?
+What do fans think of San Siro rebuild plans?

-Ultimately, though, this is a decision for the two clubs who are chasing greater revenues to keep up with their domestic and continental rivals in Serie A and the UEFA Champions League.
+Ultimately, though, this is a decision for the two clubs chasing greater revenues to keep up with their domestic and continental rivals in Serie A and the UEFA Champions League.

 Who is more successful, AC Milan or Inter Milan?